ioccc-src/winner/next/rules.md

 The overall maximum size of your `prog.c` program source **MUST NOT** exceed **4993** bytes.

-**NOTE**: by default `iocccsize` will only report the rule 2b size, unless the code surpasses the limit.

 See [Entering the IOCCC: the bare minimum you need to know](../quick-start.html#enter).